sayorsajat/news-hub/README.md

 user_name=name_of_user_that_has_access_to_database
 user_pass=password_of_the_user
 ```
-postgres_host and postgres_port may be different for you, but usually the values ​​are like this
+postgres_host and postgres_port may be different for you, but usually the values are like this

 then install python dependencies by
 ```